azsk/ADOScanner-docs/02- Running ADO Scanner from command line/Readme.md

 #Scan resources with severity
 Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "<PRJ1,PRJ2,etc>" -Severity "High/Medium/Low"

-#Exclude controlIds in conjunction with other parameters such as ‘-ubc’ , 'Severity' or '-FilterTags' to scan all controls except the exclusions
+#Exclude controlIds in conjunction with other parameters such as ‘-ubc’ , '-Severity' or '-FilterTags' to scan all controls except the exclusions
 Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "PRJ1" -Severity "High/Medium/Low"  -ExcludeControlIds "<ControlIdsToExclude>"
 ```